 - Reduce visible signs of aging caused by sun damage and environmental pollutants

 - Minimize fine lines, wrinkles, and the appearance of pores

 - Improve the appearance of uneven skin tone and dullness

 - Reduce the presence of freckles, age spots, and melasma, which are dark patches that may be caused by pregnancy and the use of birth control pills

 - Treat certain types of acne by decreasing breakouts and minimizingn post-acne hyperpigmentation

 - Improve overall appearance and maintain healthy skin

 People who are fair-skinned and have light hair are better candidates for this treatment.
 Patients with darker complexion may also exhibit good outcomes depending on the problem being treated, although they are more likely to get uneven skin tone by undergoing the procedure.
 However, skin discoloration is often temporary and may be reduced with proper treatment before and after the chemical peel.

 Chemical peels also do not work well on sagging skin, bulges, and severe wrinkles.
 In these conditions, other cosmetic treatments may be tried such as the use of fillers and/or Ultherapy.
-Dr. Matsuda and Dr. Sheu in Honolulu, Hawaii will assist you in choosing the treatment that is best for you.
+Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu, Hawaii will assist you in choosing the treatment that is best for you.